-Instruments can be shared either with other projects on the same device or by transferring to another Tracker.
-This is useful when developing new instruments or ones which will be reused for example to a develop a signature sound across multiple tracks of an album.
+Instruments can be shared either with other projects on the same device or by transferring to another Tracker Mini.
+This is useful when developing new instruments or to create instruments which will be reused, for example to a develop a signature sound across multiple tracks of an album.

-Instruments are saved with a project using a '.pti' file format and are stored in the project subfolder, 'instruments'.
+Instruments are saved with a project using a '.pti' file format and are stored in the project 'instruments' subfolder.
 The project and instrument folders are accessible from all projects.
 This is ok if you know where to look and what to look for.
 Remembering all projects and their instruments is not an easy task.
 A few tips will help manage a library of instruments.
-Tracker does not have in depth file management functions on board so using a PC or Mac to access the SD card is required.
+Tracker Mini does not have in depth file management functions on board so using a PC or Mac to access the SD card is required.